 The Blue Devil Drumline members have an additional one hour sectional during the marching season to be coordinated by the section leaders.
 In addition, the group has 3-4 additional rehearsals during the summer.

-The drumline is judged separately from the rest of the unit during competitions.
+The drumline is judged as part of the percussion section with the front ensemble during competitions.
 What are judges looking for?

 "Playing Clean" is a phrase used often among the members and staff of the Blue Devil Drumline.
 This is the primary concern of any drumline expert or judge; it describes the ability for the listener to read the intention of the composition by hearing clarity within each voice.